 5. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the range between the MIN and MAX lines.
 Be sure to put the cap back on the reservoir.
+Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.

-BRAKE FLUID 🗐
+BRAKE FLUID

 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.
-Fluid levels below the "MAX" line that do not trigger the brake system warning lamp are within the normal operating range, there is no need to add fluid.
+Fluid levels below the MAX line that do not trigger the brake system warning lamp are within the normal operating range, there is no need to add fluid.
 If the fluid levels are outside of the normal operating range, the performance of your brake system could be compromised, seek service from your authorized dealer immediately.